“Made-to-Go” offers healthy, fresh meals benefiting local farmers

 Moore says the produce has an added value because they take the leftovers and turn them into soups, dips, hummus, and marinara to sell.

 The Wild Ramp is having it’s farm-to-table fundraising event in October.
-For more information on that please click here.
+For more information on that, you can visit their events page.